 At the core of negative behaviors that occur in seniors with Alzheimer’s disease is the decline in that person’s cognitive abilities.
 This decline causes them to not be able to interpret the world around them, or even what is happening within their own body.
-This can be very upsetting and alarming to them, and due to their reduced ability to communicate effectively, they are not properly able to express what they are going through, or what they need.
+This can be very upsetting and alarming to them.
+Further, due to their reduced ability to communicate, they are not properly able to express what they are going through.
 This can then result in negative behaviors.

 Some of the factors that can lead to negative behaviors in a senior with Alzheimer’s disease include: